 Anesthetize the cannulation site

-Apply sterile ultrasound gel to the covered probe tip.
+Apply sterile ultrasound gel to the covered probe footprint.

 Ultrasound guidance (transverse view) may be used for the lidocaine injection to avoid a vascular puncture.